F0lak/dm_open_ref/ref/atom/proc/Crossed.md

     goes for creation or deletion of an object at a location.
 <!-- -->
 **Args:**
-+   O+ the object that moved and is now overlapping.
++   O: the object that moved and is now overlapping.
 <!-- -->
 **Default action:**
 +   none